rivas-lab/ukbb-tools/04_gwas/check_gwas/202007/README.md

 The results are in `/oak/stanford/groups/mrivas/ukbb24983/array-combined/gwas/current/gwas.qc.tsv` and we have [a copy in Google spreadsheet](https://docs.google.com/spreadsheets/d/12cQ9NQcj5jRWY4VZtxMU9E01drUc_grUuNbV_UGiD8o/edit?usp=sharing).

+(2020/8/16) We also computed the GWAS QC statistics using a subset of associations using `SE < .2` filter.
+The scripts in this directory with `-SE02` in its name are the ones used for such analysis.

 ### column descriptor for the GWAS QC table:

 The table file has the following set of columns.